super864/Natural-Robustness-RL/README.md

     <img src="/images/MAS Attack Line Plot Epsilon/agent variation along Epsilon 0.3.png" width="600">
 </p>

 The figures above shows the results of white box attack.
 The plots show the relationship between the value of $\epsilon$ (x-axis) and $\% \Delta R$ (y-axis).
 Line markers in the plots represent experiments we ran with a specific value of $\epsilon$.
-The solid line represents the average $\% \Delta R$ across all environments, and the dotted line represents the average excluding the Ant environment.
+The solid line represents the average $\% \Delta R$ across all environments, and the dotted line represents the average excluding the Ant environment, and FGSM, PGD, and MAS attacks are shown from top to bottom.
 </center>